-Bassarath talks up Bravo for vice-captaincy roleMonday, October 26, 2020
+Bassarath talks up Bravo for vice-captaincy roleWednesday, October 28, 2020

-PORT OF SPAIN, Trinidad (CMC) — Trinidad and Tobago Cricket Board president, Azim Bassarath, has backed experienced left-hander Darren Bravo for the vacant post of vice-captain of the West Indies Test side.
+PORT OF SPAIN, Trinidad (CMC) — Trinidad and Tobago Cricket Board president, Azim Bassarath has backed experienced left-hander Darren Bravo for the vacant post of vice-captain of the Test side.

-With convenor of selector, Roger Harper, confirming recently that no vice-captain had been chosen for the upcoming tour of New Zealand, Bassarth said the 31-year-old Bravo's experience would make him an excellent choice to fill the role.
+With convenor of selectors Roger Harper confirming recently that no vice-captain had been chosen for the upcoming tour of New Zealand, Bassarth said the 31-year-old Bravo's experience would make him an excellent choice to fill the role.

 “I would support Darren Bravo as the vice-captain of the West Indies team,” Bassarath told i95FM Sports.

 “Darren captained Trinidad and Tobago during the last regional four-day tournament and all of those who followed that tournament will know the excellent job Darren has done with Trinidad['s] team.

 “Darren has motivated his players and I believe that Darren had a great impact on the youngsters in the team who would have played during the course of this past regional four-day tournament.

 “I think, looking at him on the field, he's one of the persons who can really motivate and inspire the youngsters.
 If I had a choice, definitely I would go with Darren Bravo for vice-captain.”